bosodo/exchange-mailbox-cleaner/README.md

 # Exchange mailbox cleaner

 Cleanup tool for Microsoft Exchange mailbox (https://github.com/bosodo/exchange-mailbox-cleaner/).

 You can use it to delete emails from exchange mailboxes, that are not managed by Outlook, OWA or etc. (e.g. technical e-mail accounts).
-You can also export deleted emails to .eml files.
-(Default option is hard-delete e-mails).
+Deleted emails can be exported to .eml files. (default option is hard-delete e-mails).
+- `exch-mbox-cleaner.py` based on `exchangelib`, which use Microsoft Exchange Web Services (EWS) to communicate with MS Exchange server.

 ### Dependency